-Thanks to its ample coastline there are hundreds of incredible beaches in Spain, so choosing where to go can often be a troublesome decision.
-To save you the pain of searching for your perfect stretch of sand, here’s our round-up of the best beaches in Spain, taken from the Rough Guide to Spain.
+Thanks to its ample coastline there are hundreds of incredible beaches in Spain.
+With so many options, choosing where to go can often be a troublesome decision.
+To save you the pain of searching for your perfect stretch of sand, here’s our round-up of the best beaches in Spain.

-Conil beach, the village’s raison d’être, is a wide bay of brilliant yellow sand stretching for many kilometres to either side of the town and lapped by an amazingly, not to say disarmingly, gentle Atlantic – you have to walk a long way before it reaches waist height.
+Conil beach, the village’s raison d’être, is a wide bay of brilliant yellow sand stretching for many kilometres to either side of the town.
+It is lapped by an amazingly gentle Atlantic – you have to walk a long way before it reaches waist height.

-The area immediately in front of the town is the family beach; up to the northwest you can walk to some more sheltered coves, while across the river to the southeast is a topless and nudist area.
-For more take a look at 9 special places to stay in Andalucia Dropdown content.
+The area immediately in front of the town is the family beach.
+Up to the northwest, you can walk to some more sheltered coves, while across the river to the southeast is a topless and nudist area.
+For more take a look at 9 special places to stay in Andalucia.

 As one of the nicest seafront towns in the Basque Country, the fine old port of Lekeitio is worth visiting.
 It is blessed with two fine beaches – one beside the harbour, and the other, better, across the river to the east.
 The little wooded island that stands in the middle of the bay can be reached on foot when the tide drops low enough.

 Do you want to explore the highlights in Spain while staying in nature at the same time?
 Look no further.
 Start your tailor-made Spanish adventure in Barcelona before heading off to the mountains - drive your rental car to Andorra and further on to Basque Country.
 Decide between driving yourself or guided tours.